What are data sets?

 to correspond.
 XLReporting validates the data during import and user editing.
 Linked data

-sets -and their combined columns- will be jointly available in reports.
+sets -and their combined columns- will be automatically available in reports.

 The below example shows how a Dropdown list is used: